opengamedata/opengamedata-unity/README.md

 - `LogEvent`: wrapper class for the data objects that get sent through `OGDLog`
 - `OGDLogConsts`: wrapper struct for various app-level OpenGameData constants.
 - `FirebaseConsts`: wrapper struct for Firebase initialization parameters.
+- `OGDSurvey`: handles survey loading and display management
+- `SurveyData`: outlines the data schema for survey data
+- `SurveyPanel`: controller for the survey popup
+- `SurveyQuestionDisplay`: controller for the individual questions in a survey popup

 ## Logging